divya2509/Write-a-data-science-blog-post/README.md

 # Introduction
 This repository tries to answer some of the questions that might pop-up in someone's mind when starting to learn Data Science.
-We basically use Data Science to get answer to our questions about the field of Data Science.
+We basically use Data Science to get answers to our questions about the field of Data Science.

 # Installation
 All the libraries used here are already available in the Anaconda distribution of python except pandas-profiling(used for generating profile reports).
 But the Jupyter Notebook itself takes care of downloading the required package and hence no external installation is required.